 See also WRTG.
 215, 217, 315, and ENGL.
-104, 134, 222, 223, 226, 245, 335, 427
+104, 134, 222, 223, 226, 245, 335, 427.

 THTR.
-110 Dr. Robbins

-Introduction to Theatre

-(Formerly Engl.
-115) An introduction to the theories and practices of the theatre arts.
+110 Dr. Robbins Introduction to Theatre 3 credits An introduction to the theories and practices of the theatre arts.
 Dramatic structure, dramatic literature, critical writing, acting, directing, design, practical stagecraft, and some theatre history will all be touched on in an effort to introduce students to the fullness and variety of the art of theatre.

-Introduction to Acting

-(Formerly Engl.
-116) This first course of a three-course sequence focuses on the actors work on himself.
-Basic acting exercises, short "contentless scenes," improvisations, and theatre "games" are employed to demonstrate and develop the fundamental elements of the actors craft.
+THTR.
+111 Staff Introduction to Acting 3 credits This first course of a three-course sequence focuses on the actor's work on himself.
+Basic acting exercises, short "contentless scenes," improvisations, and theatre "games" are employed to demonstrate and develop the fundamental elements of the actor's craft.

-Introduction to Technical Theatre

-(Formerly Engl.
-117) A study of materials, equipment, and techniques used in the construction and finishing of scenery.
+THTR.
+112 Staff Introduction to Technical Theatre 3 credits A study of materials, equipment, and techniques used in the construction and finishing of scenery.
 Also includes principles of lighting and sound and special effects for the stage.
-Afternoon studio sessions and participation on a technical crew for a major University Players production will be required.
+Afternoon studio sessions and participation on a technical crew for a major University Players' production will be required.

+THTR.
+113 Staff

-Introduction to Design for Theatre
+Introduction to Design for Theatre 3 credits

-(Formerly Engl.
-118) An introduction to the various design and production elements in theatre.
+An introduction to the various design and production elements in theatre.
 Scenery, lighting, costumes. projections, props and sound will be explored.
-Students participate in the design elements of the University productions
+Students participate in the design elements of the University productions.

-Intermediate Acting
+THTR.
+210 Staff Intermediate Acting 3 credits (Prerequisite: THTR.

-(Formerly Engl.
-215; Prerequisite: THTR.
 111 with a grade of B or higher.)
-This semeste's study focuses on the actor's work on the role.
+This semester's study focuses on the actor's work on the role.
 Building on the fundamentals of the acting process, students are required to perform a variety of characters in scripted scenes.
-Stress is given to imagination, dramatic action, and characterization
+Stress is given to imagination, dramatic action, and characterization.

 THTR.
-211 Dr. Robbins

-Theatre History I

-(Formerly Engl.
-217) A chronological study of western theatre from ancient Greek drama to 17th century British drama.
-A selection of plays from representative playwrights will be read and discussed. with an emphasis on the social, cultural, and theatrical contexts within which these playwrights lived and worked
+211 Dr. Robbins Theatre History I A chronological study of western theatre from ancient Greek drama to 17th century British drama.
+A selection of plays from representative playwrights will be read and discussed. with an emphasis on the social, cultural, and theatrical contexts within which these playwrights lived and worked.

 THTR.
-212 Dr. Robbins

-Theatre History II

-(Formerly Engl.
-218) A chronological study of western theatre from 17th century French and Spanish, through Restoration and 18th century British drama. up to 19th century German, Scandinavian, and Russian drama.
-A selection of plays from representative playwrights will be read and discussed, with an emphasis on the social, cultural, and theatrical contexts within which these playwrights lived and worked
+212 Dr. Robbins Theatre History II 3 credits A chronological study of western theatre from 17th century French and Spanish, through Restoration and 18th century British drama. up to 19th century German, Scandinavian, and Russian drama.
+A selection of plays from representative playwrights will be read and discussed, with an emphasis on the social, cultural, and theatrical contexts within which these playwrights lived and worked.

+THTR.
+213 Staff

-Set Design for the Theatre
+Set Design for the Theatre 3 credits

-(Formerly Engl.
-228; Prerequisite: THTR.
+(Prerequisite: THTR.
 113 with a grade of B or higher.)
 An exploration of the basic crafts of the theatrical set designer.
-Concentration on developing ones personal vision and interpretive skills through script analysis.
+Concentration on developing one's personal vision and interpretive skills through script analysis.
 Practice in sketching, drafting, painting, collage, model making and typical stage construction.
-Introduction to environmental theatre
+Introduction to environmental theatre.

 THTR.
-214 Staff Drama Practicum 3 credits

-(Formerly Engl.
-280; Prerequisite: any other course that may be counted in Theatre minor.)
-Work on one of the major aspects of producing a play: acting, costuming, set construction, lighting, publicity, and box office management
+214 Staff Drama Practicum 3 credits (Prerequisite: any other course that may be counted in Theatre minor.)
+Work on one of the major aspects of producing a play: acting, costuming, set construction, lighting, publicity, and box office management.

+THTR.
+310 Staff

 Theories of Theatre

-(Formerly Engl.
-316) Students will study the theories of theatre advanced in the writing of Diderot, Archer, Stanislavsky, Vakhtangov, Brecht, Copeau, Artaud, Grotowski, Brook, and Schechner
+Students will study the theories of theatre

+advanced in the writing of Diderot, Archer,

-Technical Theatre: Special Topics
+Stanislavsky, Vakhtangov, Brecht, Copeau,

+Artaud, Grotowski, Brook, and Schechner.

 THTR.
+370 Staff

+Technical Theatre: 3 credits

+Special Topics

+THTR.
+371 Staff

+Theatre Design: 3 credits

-371 Theatre Design: Special Topics
+Special Topics